flatpak/flatpak-builder-tools/node/README.md

 that package manager.
 It will then write an output sources file (default is generated-sources.json) containing all the sources set up like needed for the given package manager.

-If you're on npm and you don't want to include devel dependencies, pass --no-devel, and pass --production to `npm install` itself when you call.
+If you're on npm and you don't want to include devel dependencies, pass `--no-devel`, and pass `--production` to `npm install` itself when you call.

+If you're using npm, you must run this script when the `node_modules` directory is **NOT** present.
+If you generate the `generated-sources.json` in CI, you can do this by passing `--package-lock-only` to `npm install`.

 ### Caching